Hedgeturd/SU-Font-Tool/README.md

 and thank you to [NextinHKRY](https://github.com/NextinMono) for general coding help

 ## Requirements
-If the tool does nothing when dragging files onto the executable you may need to download the [.NET Runtime](https://aka.ms/dotnet-core-applaunch?missing_runtime=true&arch=x64&rid=win10-x64&apphost_version=8.0) package that the tool needs to work
+If the tool does nothing when used, you may need to download the [.NET Runtime](https://aka.ms/dotnet-core-applaunch?missing_runtime=true&arch=x64&rid=win10-x64&apphost_version=8.0) package that the tool needs to work